Back to all posts

 When an apartment can earn more from nightly or monthly guests than from a local long-term tenant, owners have an incentive to convert housing into hospitality inventory.
 That reduces the practical supply for residents, especially in central neighborhoods where demand is already intense.

-For guests, the practical takeaway is simple: do not pretend every furnished stay is neutral.
-Before booking, ask whether the stay is legal, professionally managed, transparent about rules, and appropriate for the building.
-If you are comparing platforms, read book direct vs Airbnb in CDMX and book direct vs Airbnb for monthly apartments so you understand the tradeoffs beyond the nightly price.
+Before you book, ask whether the stay is legal, professionally managed, transparent about rules, and appropriate for the building.
+If you are comparing channels, read book direct vs Airbnb for monthly apartments so you understand the difference between checkout convenience, platform fees, direct communication, and building fit.

 Is Roma Norte still a good place to stay?